FAQs

 Basic obedience training is a great way to foster communication with adult dogs.
 Dogs who have already learned the basics can benefit from more advanced, real-world training with distance, duration & distraction.

-For dogs experiencing behavioral challenges, including reactivity, aggression, or separation anxiety, force-free training can help build their confidence & provide predictable structure to calm their emotional reactions.
+For dogs experiencing behavioral challenges, including fear, reactivity, aggression, or separation anxiety, force-free training can help build their confidence & provide predictable structure to calm their emotional reactions.

 For dogs who already know the basics of sit, down, come, etc. 1-on-1 sessions allow them to work at an accelerated pace & focus only on the areas they need.
-Private sessions can be in your home or yard, or at a park, store, or other dog-friendly location!
-We also offer private training for AKC Canine Good Citizen or Trick Dog, including evaluation for titles.
+Private sessions can be in your home or yard, or at a park, store, or other dog-friendly location.
+We also offer private training for AKC Canine Good Citizen or Trick Dog, including evaluation for AKC titles.

-A little & often.
+• A little & often.
 Consistency is key when it comes to dog training.
 Work a few minutes of training into your daily routine rather than striving for long, formal training sessions, especially for puppies & adolescent dogs with short attention spans.
 Training throughout your day can be as simple as asking for a “sit” before walking through doors or crossing the street to practice impulse control, or turning mealtimes into a huge training reward by calling your dog to “come” as you set down his food bowl.
 We are big advocates of learning through play, as well.
 Training should be fun for both dog & human!

-Your pet insurance policy may reimburse for behavioral training!
+• Your pet insurance policy may reimburse for behavioral training!
 Pet insurance policies often include coverage for behavioral training & therapy, especially when the training is deemed medically necessary by a veterinarian.
 If your dog is struggling with behavioral issues such as anxiety, aggression, reactivity, fear, or destructive habits, some pet insurance plans may help offset the cost of working with a Certified Professional Dog Trainer (CPDT).
 The sessions may fall under behavioral therapy or alternative care, depending on the insurer’s policy terms.
 It's important to review your specific policy details, including any exclusions, coverage limits & requirements for using certified professionals.

 If your pet insurance policy covers behavioral training, WuFF Dog Training can provide you with letters outlining proof of certification, your dog’s behavior modification plan & any updates as needed.